Coloring Problems on Bipartite Graphs of Small Diameter: Surjective C6 -homomorphism

 \item[$\bullet$] $f(h_1)=1$ and $f(h_3) = 3$: an argument analogous to the previous case yields a similar contradiction; \item[$\bullet$] $f(h_1) = 1$ and $f(h_5) = 5$: again, an analogous argument concludes the proof. \end{itemize} \end{proof}

-As a direct consequence of Theorem~\ref{theo:C6retract} and Lemma~\ref{lemma:C6contraction}, we get that $C_6$-\textsc{Compaction} is $\NP$-complete even when $G$ has diameter~4.
+As a direct consequence of Theorem~\ref{theo:C6retract} and Lemma~\ref{lemma:C6contraction}, we get that {\Comp} is $\NP$-complete even when $G$ has diameter four.
 We next argue that this also implies the $\NP$-completeness of \textsc{Surjective $C_6$-Homomorphism}.

-\begin{corollary} $|_{{\cal B}_4}$ and \textsc{Surjective $C_6$-Homomorphism}$|_{{\cal B}_4}$ are $\NP$-complete. \end{corollary} \begin{proof} Let $G$ be a bipartite graph with diameter~4.
+\begin{corollary} $|_{{\cal B}_4}$ is $\NP$-complete.
+The same holds for \textsc{Surjective $C_6$-Homomorphism}$|_{{\cal B}_4}$. \end{corollary} \begin{proof} Let $G$ be a bipartite graph with diameter at most four.
 The first statement follows by Theorem~\ref{theo:C6retract} and Lemma~\ref{lemma:C6contraction}.
-We argue that $G$ has a $C_6$-compaction if and only $G$ has a surjective $C_6$-homomorphism.
-Clearly a $C_6$-compaction is a surjective $C_6$-homomorphism, so it remains to show that given a surjective $C_6$-homomorphism $f$ of $G$, it follows that $f$ is a $C_6$-compaction as well.
+We argue that $G$ has an edge-surjective $C_6$-homomorphism if and only $G$ has a surjective $C_6$-homomorphism.
+Clearly an edge-surjective $C_6$-homomorphism is a surjective $C_6$-homomorphism, so it remains to show that given a surjective $C_6$-homomorphism $f$ of $G$, it follows that $f$ is an edge-surjective $C_6$-homomorphism as well.
 Suppose otherwise, and denote the target $C_6$ by $(1,\ldots,6)$.
 Without loss of generality, suppose that edge $12$ has no pre-image, i.e., there is no $uv\in E(G)$ such that $f(u)=1$ and $f(v)=2$.
-This means that every path between $u\in f^{-1}(1)$ and $v\in f^{-1}(2)$ is mapped to $(1,6,5,4,3,2)$, a contradiction since in this case we get ${\sf dist}(u,v)\ge 5$, contradicting the hypothesis that ${\sf diam}(G) \leq 4$. \end{proof}
+This means that every path between $u\in f^{-1}(1)$ and $v\in f^{-1}(2)$ is mapped to $(1,6,5,4,3,2)$, which implies that ${\sf dist}(u,v)\ge 5$, contradicting the hypothesis that ${\sf diam}(G) \leq 4$. \end{proof}

+Finally, by applying a trick similar to the one used in~Proposition~\ref{prop:complexityOrder}, we get that: